Last updated: May 2026

 Second, the selling that drives Bitcoin lower during these episodes is macro-driven forced liquidation.
 Institutional investors who need to reduce risk quickly sell their most liquid positions.
 Bitcoin, as one of the most liquid risk assets globally, gets sold even when nothing fundamental about Bitcoin has changed.
 Once that forced selling exhausts itself, the removal of that selling pressure creates the conditions for recovery.

 The trendline is a map of where that exhaustion has historically occurred.
-It is not guaranteed to hold forever.
-But across five very different macro fear events over six years, spanning a global pandemic, a banking crisis, a currency market dislocation, a trade war, and a geopolitical conflict, it has held each time.
+Across five very different macro fear events over six years, spanning a global pandemic, a banking crisis, a currency market dislocation, a trade war, and a geopolitical conflict, it has held each time.

 What This Signal Does Not Tell You

 It does not tell you the exact day of the bottom.
 Bottoms are processes not moments.
-The ratio touching the trendline tells you the conditions are consistent with a low being close.
-It does not tell you whether Bitcoin will fall another 5 percent before recovering or recover immediately from the touch.
+The ratio touching the trendline tells you conditions are consistent with a low being close, not whether Bitcoin falls another 5 percent first.

 It does not tell you how far the recovery goes.
 A bottom signal is not a price target.
 Position sizing and exit planning require a separate framework.